KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 * 🩺 <doc:State-Article> - KeyboardKit lets you detect if a keyboard is enabled, has full access, etc.
 * 🎨 <doc:Styling-Article> - KeyboardKit provides pre-defined themes and lets you style your keyboards to great extent.
 * 🚏 <doc:Text-Routing-Article> - KeyboardKit can route text input from the main app to in-keyboard textfields.
-* 🌁 <doc:Views> - KeyboardKit defines a bunch of keyboard-related views and modifiers.
+* 🌁 <doc:Views-Article> - KeyboardKit defines a bunch of keyboard-related views and modifiers.